mroonga/mroonga/doc/source/developer.rst

 Adding and updating documents
 -----------------------------

-We use sphinx for the documentation of groonga storage engine.
+We use Sphinx for the documentation of groonga storage engine.

 We write documents in ReStructuredText format and we convert them to HTML etc.